OWASP/www-chapter-mahendra-engineering-college/index.md

   *  Abstract of the presentation
   *  Presentation time required

+### Events:
+* Inaugural event of OWASP Mahendra Engineering College Student Chapter has been successfully completed during 24.03.2023 by Dr.A.Neela Madheswari at 11.15 a.m. to 12.50 p.m.
+Guest: Mr.Vignesh, Livewire, Namakkal.

 Next Meeting/Event <!-- You should keep this section as it will populate your meetup events -->
 ---------------------